 TIP II: Add a bunch of places you want to see on the Google Maps app on your phone & download the offline map of NYC before your trip.
 That way you can always check where you are in the map using the phone’s GPS.
 The compass is also super helpful (north = Uptown, south = Downtown).

-GETTING AROUND NYC
+HOW TO GET AROUND NYC

-WALK: Hands down the best way to get around NYC.
+Walking is, hands down, the best way to get around NYC.
 This way you’ll get to truly experience the city vibe and take it all in.
 You’ll miss so much in a taxi!
 Just make sure to check estimated walking time in Google Maps if you have to be somewhere at a certain time.
 First time visitors often underestimate distances as NYC is a lot bigger than it looks on maps.

 HOW TO USE THE SUBWAY